OfficeForProductSafetyAndStandards/cosmetic-product-notifications/mspsds-worker/README.md

 We're using [Sidekiq](https://github.com/mperham/sidekiq) as our background processor to do things like send emails and handle attachments.

-We're processing attachments using [ClamAV](http://www.clamav.net/) for antivirus checking and [Imagemagick](http://imagemagick.org) for thumbnailing.
+We're processing attachments using our [antivirus API](../antivirus) for antivirus checking and [Imagemagick](http://imagemagick.org) for thumbnailing.
-Due to how Cloud Foundry installs apt packages, there is some configuration to get ClamAV to run on GOV.UK PaaS.
-This configuration is visible in [clamav](./clamav/), [deploy.sh](./deploy.sh) and [manifest.yml](./manifest.yml).

 ## Deployment